codeforboston/flagging/docs/docs/development/twitter_bot.md

+# Twitter Bot

+Every time the website updates, it sends out a tweet.

 ## First Time Setup

 Follow these steps to set up the Twitter bot for the first time, such as on a new Twitter account.